JeeIn-Park/Scotland-Yard-Board-Game/README.md

 3. Submit a pull request with a description of your modifications.

 ---

+## Understanding the Project

+For those interested in diving deeper into the project, here are some useful resources and documentation:

+- **Project API Documentation:**
+  - Review the detailed API documentation for the Scotland Yard project [here](https://seis.bristol.ac.uk/~sh1670/SY/apidocs2022/index.html).
+This documentation provides an overview of the functions and classes used in the project.

+- **Guava Library Documentation:**
+  - **Graphs Explained:** Learn about the `Graph` and `ValueGraph` data structures from the Guava library [here](https://github.com/google/guava/wiki/GraphsExplained#valuegraph).
+  - **Immutable Collections Explained:** Explore the immutable collections provided by Guava [here](https://github.com/google/guava/wiki/ImmutableCollectionsExplained).

+These resources will help you understand the codebase, the functionality of various components, and how to use advanced data structures effectively.

 Thank you for your interest in Scotland Yard!
 Enjoy your game and happy coding!